panzi/minmath/README.md

 2. unary operations
 3. multiplication, division
 4. addition, subtraction
+5. bit-shift operations
-5. ordered comparison
+6. ordered comparison
-6. equality comparison
+7. equality comparison
-7. bitwise and
+8. bitwise and
-8. bitwise xor
+9. bitwise xor
-9. bitwise or
+10. bitwise or
-10. logical and
+11. logical and
-11. logical or
+12. logical or
-12. conditional expression
+13. conditional expression

 Operations of the same precedence are performed left to right.